Make-School-Courses/DS-2.2-Deep-Learning/ReadMe.md

 To pass this course you must meet the following requirements:

-- Pass all required tutorials and projects (see associated rubrics)
+- Pass all required tutorials and projects (rubrics on assignment pages)
+    - Intro to Keras
+    - CNN practice
+    - Final Data Analysis Project
-- Pass all quizzes
+- Pass all 3 quizzes with a 70% or higher
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences
 - If an assignment is not passing you have 1 week to make any necessary fixes and resubmit for full points
+- You can drop one project or quiz

 ##  Information Resources